thor314/obsidian-setup/Getting Started with Obsidian.md

 - self-organization
 - general writing

 I'll describe how you might use Obsidian for each of these in part 2.
 We'll go over Obsidian in three parts.

 In **Part One**, we'll address a few key ideas, settings, and plugins.
-Part One is intended to serve as a reasonable 15 minute introduction to setting up Obsidian, and a highlight some philosophy about how you might want to set up your vault.
+Part One is intended to serve as a reasonable 15 minute introduction to setting up Obsidian, and to highlight some philosophy about how you might want to set up your vault.

 In **Part Two**, we'll talk about how to use Obsidian for the work flows described above.
 This section aims to be a guided tour through ways that I use Obsidian, and inspiration for how you might set Obsidian up for your own uses.